cvxopt/cvxopt/doc/source/matrices.rst

-   * If ``x`` is a sequence of numbers (list, tuple, array, :mod:`array` array, ...), then the numbers are interpreted as the coefficients of a matrix in column-major order.
+   * If ``x`` is a sequence of numbers (list, tuple, array, :mod:`array` array, ...), then the numbers are interpreted as the elements of a matrix in column-major order.
      The length of ``x``  must be equal to the product of ``size[0]`` and ``size[1]``.
      If ``size``  is not specified, a matrix with one column is created.